 One nation has formally declared war on another.

-One nation is considered by the international community to be occupying territory claimed by the other AND there has has at least 250 casualties resulting from when the leaders of one nation ordered a strike on the other nation's military personnel.
+One nation is considered by the international community to be occupying territory claimed by the other AND there have been at least 250 casualties resulting from when the leaders of one nation ordered a strike on the other nation's military personnel.

 Credible media sources consistently describe the relationship between the two nations as "at war."